sensible-hq/sensible-docs/readme-sync/v0/prompt-tips/1000 - query-group-tips.md

 This LLM-based method extracts individual facts in a document, such as the date of an invoice, the liability limit of an insurance policy, or the destination address of a shipping container delivery.
 When you configure the Multimodal Engine parameter, this method can extra data from non-text images, such as photographs, charts, or illustrations.
 For an example, see [Example: Extract from images](doc:query-group#example-extract-from-images)

 Sensible recommends grouping queries together if they share [context](doc:query-group#notes).
 Queries share context when data exists in the same location or region of a document, for example, on the same page.
-You can configure context using [Advanced prompt configuration](doc:prompt).
+You can configure context using [Advanced LLM prompt configuration](doc:prompt).

 For example, contact information can usually be found in the same location of a document: